TwilightTrails/blog/_posts/2022-08-21-introduction.md

 * I live alone – having been widowed a long time ago.
 * I am a retired school teacher.
 * I love road trips and being in the bush.
-* I have chosen the elephant as my mojo for several reasons:
-  + She also lives into her 70s with strength and purpose;
-  + She is the head of a matriach society (I like that!); i
-  + She guides her family herds safely down well-worn paths to favourite watering holes.

 ### PLAN IT!